neniuideo/tvspielfilm2xmltv-deb/README.md

         debian/rules update-git
         ```

-    You got an new source directory called "vdr-plugin-xmltv2vdr-grabber-tvspielfilm2xmltv-<new version>".
+    You got an new source directory called "vdr-plugin-xmltv2vdr-grabber-tvspielfilm2xmltv-&lt;new version&gt;".
 Go to that directory

     ```bash
     cd ..